ecmwf/earthkit-data/docs/guide/sources.rst

       - retrieve data from the `FDB (Fields DataBase)`_ using the `gribjump`_ library
     * - :ref:`data-sources-zarr`
       - load data from a `Zarr <https://zarr.readthedocs.io/en/stable/>`_ store
+    * - :ref:`data-sources-iris`
+      - load data from a file or directory using the `Iris <https://scitools-iris.readthedocs.io/en/latest/>`_ library

 ----------------------------------